Strikkeferie (Knitting Holiday)

 Day 2: Workshop to start project (Norwegian stranded knitting/selbu style)

-Day 3: Visit wool mill, felting workshop
+Day 3: Visit wool mill, knitting workshop

 Day 4: Visit sheep farm, knit with locals, cookout at scenic lake